Macrometacorp/docs/docs/search/search-functions.md

 title: Search Functions
 ---

 Search views utilize functions for processing and filtering data.
 These functions typically require either an expression or attribute path expression as an argument.
 Expressions, such as search functions and logical operators, enable you to create search conditions in C8QL syntax.
-To set an analyzer for search expressions, use the ANALYZER() function, or rely on the default "identity" analyzer.
+To set an analyzer for search expressions, use the ANALYZER() function.
+If no analyzer is set, the search view uses the default `identity` analyzer.

-When an attribute path expression is needed, reference a document object emitted by a View (e.g., FOR doc IN viewName) and specify the desired attribute (e.g., doc.attr or doc.deeply.nested.attr).
-The bracket notation (e.g., doc["attr"]) can also be used for this purpose.

-Most Search C8QL functions take an expression or attribute path expression as argument.

-If an expression is expected, it means that search conditions can expressed in C8QL syntax.
-They are typically function calls to Search search functions, possibly nested and/or using logical operators for multiple conditions.

-You need the `ANALYZER()` function to wrap search (sub-)expressions to set the analyzer for it, unless you want to use the default `"identity"` analyzer.
-You might not need other Search functions for certain expressions, because comparisons can be done with basic C8QL comparison operators.

-If an attribute path expressions is needed, then you have to reference a document object emitted by a View like `FOR doc IN viewName` and the specify which attribute you want to test for.
-For example `doc.attr` or `doc.deeply.nested.attr`.
-You can also use the bracket notation `doc["attr"]`.
+If you need an attribute path expression, you can reference a document object (`FOR doc IN viewName`) and specify the desired attribute (`doc.attr` or `doc.nested.attr`).
+You can also use bracket notation (`doc["attr"]`).

 ## Search Functions

-Search functions can be used in a [SEARCH operation](search-queries.md) to form a search expression to filter a view.
+Use search functions in a [SEARCH query](search-queries.md) to filter a view.
 The functions control the search functionality without having a returnable value in C8QL.

 The `TOKENS()` function is an exception.
 It can be used standalone as well, without a `SEARCH` statement, and has a return value which can be used elsewhere in the query.